Skip to content

 Content Adapters

-Many Glob filters in Hugo's configuration now supports the negation prefix "! " (an exlamation mark followed by a single space).
-This means that the entire Glob expression gets negated.
-This is supported in:
+Many Glob filters in Hugo now support the negation prefix "! " (an exclamation mark followed by a single space) to exclude

-• segment filtering.
+• Segment filtering.

 Notes